-“I’ve learned a lot about coaching, recruiting, establishing my own philosophy and my own coaching staff.
-A lot of that goes hand-to-hand with coach Rosenthal’s thoughts and ideas on how we want to represent the program.”
+“I’ve learned a lot about coaching, recruiting, establishing my own philosophy and my own coaching staff, “ Ebel said.
+“A lot of that goes hand-to-hand with Coach Rosenthal’s thoughts and ideas on how we want to represent the program.”

-Ebel served as a volunteer assistant coach at Muncie Burris Laboratory High School in Muncie, Ind., for three seasons.
+Ebel served as a volunteer assistant coach at Muncie Burris Laboratory High School in Muncie, Indiana for three seasons.
 He helped guide the Owls to the Indiana Class 2A State Championship in each season and one national runner-up finish.

 Ebel earned his Bachelor of Science degree in sports administration and management in 2010 from Ball State University.